-A few years ago, I had a major emergency.
-To you it might not seem like one, but it was springtime and I was finishing a book and needed to retest the recipe for Persimmon Cake because I wanted to give it one last go before it went to the printer.
+A few years ago, I had a fruit emergency.
+To you it might not seem that urgent, but it was springtime and I was finishing a book and needed to retest a recipe that called for persimmon puree, which I wanted to give it one last try before it went to the printer.
 Persimmons are fall fruits and it’s impossible to find them outside of their season.
-And as much as I searched and searched and searched, there were none to be found.
+As much as I searched and searched and searched, there were none to be found.

 - 1 ounce fresh lime juice

-4. Divide the cocktail mixture into the glasses and garnish with round of fresh lime.
+- Divide the cocktail mixture into the glasses.
+Garnish with round of fresh lime if desired.
 They can also be served over crushed ice.

 Related Recipes and Links